No Thai cuisine is complete without a Panang Curry recipe.

 - sliced chili peppers

 - whole Thai Sweet Basil leaves

 I love banana leaves.
 They’re biodegradable and make cleanup MUCH easier.
 They’re everywhere, the trees grow fast and easy and are available to everyone where they grow.
 You can probably buy the leaves online for super cheap.
 Would be worth it if you buy more expensive disposable plates for certain times.
 We have a “khi bam” recipe that is cooked entirely over an open flame or stove top using banana leaf.
-I will link it here when I get it published on the Sprouting Fam site.
+I will link it here when I get it published on Sprouting Fam.

 Alternative: Vegetarian Panang Curry

 You can replace fish sauce with vegetable stock or simply omit and use the coconut aminos and no fish sauce.
-Tofu can replace the meat.
+Tofu can replace meat.
 This dish is a great one to make vegetarian if that’s what you’re trying to do.
 Vegetarian Panang is one of the few vegetarian main courses I really love.

 Panang Curry Recipe

 - 200 g Pork belly alternative: chicken or beef